 The Edith Ellen Foundation believes that the provision of outstanding care should be the objective of every provider; the receipt of outstanding care should be the right of every individual who needs it.

-The Edith Ellen Foundation is an independent Volunteer run and lead Charity.
-Starting in Care Homes, but equally practical and helpful across a broad spectrum of care services, its objective is to serve care and improve the daily lives of all involved in the care industry – residents, family, managers and staff, associated integrated care professionals and organisations people in care, their families and the care industry.
+The Edith Ellen Foundation is an independent Volunteer-run and lead Charity.
+Starting in Care Homes, the Foundation’s Butterfly of Kindness is equally practical and helpful across a broad spectrum of care services.
+Its objective is to serve care and improve the daily lives of all involved in the care industry – residents, families, managers and staff, associated integrated care professionals and organisations.

-The Edith Ellen, through its unique Kindness Audit, (a quantitate tool for designing services around people), its Kindness Charter and its Training Programme and Syllabus, our goals are to:
+Since our registration as a National Organisation in 2013, the Foundation has developed its unique Kindness Audit, (a quantitative tool for designing services around people), Kindness Charter and Training Programme and Syllabus.

-see achievable and sustainable improvements in consistent and safe care for all our frail and vulnerable people.
+– see achievable and sustainable improvements for consistent and safe care for all our frail and vulnerable people

-Our Kindness Charter sets out a belief that by positively embracing our process of dialogue and action care, in any setting, can generate many beneficial changes to improve life for all.
-The changes may be small, but the effects are huge in terms of the happiness of care for people and their families, and of course, promoting the value of outstanding care workers who understands the true meaning of consistent Kindness in Care.
+Our Kindness Charter sets out a belief that by positively embracing our process of dialogue and action care, in any setting, can generate genuine changes to improve life for all.
+The changes may be small, but the effects are huge in terms of the happiness of care for people and their families, and of course, promoting the value of outstanding care workers who understand the true meaning of consistent Kindness in Care.